When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 Enterprise resource planning (ERP) software doesn’t live up to its acronym.
-Forget about planning — it doesn’t do much of that — and forget about resource, a throwaway term.
+Forget about planning — it doesn’t do much of that — and forget about resources, a throwaway term.
 But remember the enterprise part.
 This is ERP’s true ambition.
-It attempts to integrate all departments and functions across a company onto a single system that can serve all those different departments’ particular needs.
+It attempts to integrate all departments and functions across a company into a single system that can serve all those different departments’ particular needs.

 Like its MRP predecessors, ERP systems continue to evolve to reflect the changing business environment.
 Today, modern ERP systems boast functionalities such as business intelligence (BI), predictive analytics, warehouse automation (barcode scanners etc.), e-commerce and so forth.

-With such advancements, it’s unsurprising more SMEs across various industries are investing in ERP.
+With such advancements, it’s unsurprising that more SMEs across various industries in Singapore are investing in ERP.
 One ERP report even showed nearly half (47%) of the organisations surveyed are in the process or have completed implementing ERP software, while 22% indicated they’re in the software selection process.

 There are three common ways to categorise ERP software: